 - The main() function is a special function that runs automatically when a program first executes. - All C++ programs must include one main() function.
-All other functions in a C++ program are executed from the main(). - The first line of the function, in this case int main() is called a function header line. - The function header line contains three pieces of information: 1.
-What type of data, if any, is returned from the function.
-2. The name of the function 3.
-What type of data, if any, is sent into the function.

-The main() function (cont.)
+All other functions in a C++ program are executed from the main().

+'''

 int main()

+{

 program statements in here

-return 0.

-The line

 return 0;

+}

+'''

-is included at the end of every main function.
+The line return 0; is included at the end of every main function.
 C++ keyword return is one of several means we will use to exit a function.
 When the return statement is used at the end of main(), the value 0 indicates that the program has terminates successfully.